patrickverroya/CYLINDRICAL_G2_LABORATORY1_2024/README.md

 # **INTRODUCTION**

 The rapid development of technology has caused a surge in the need for automation within the several sectors.
 The integration of robots in various industries has brought about a significant transformaiton, and the fundamental element of this evolution is the mechanical manipulator, also known as robotic arm.
+Mechanical manipulator has a significant ability on enhancing productivity, efficiency, and safety in a workplace.

 **CYLINDRICAL MANIPULATORS** are unique options for simple applications that require a compact automation